 A Painting of My Lake House | What It Actually Becomes

-I wish I could keep this.
+It is usually something more like: I wish I could keep this.

 Your house, but different.

+That is not because a painting is less accurate.
+It is because a painting gets to make decisions.
 The blue can go deeper.
 The light in the house can get warmer.
 The shoreline can simplify so your eye knows where to land.
-Things that don’t matter fall away, and the parts that do get just a little more presence.
+The water can move without becoming busy.
+The details that do not matter can fall away, and the parts that do matter can have more presence.

 It becomes less about documentation and more about recognition.